-The Australian Government provided $9.8 million to trial ELLA in 41 preschool services in 2015 to determine the effectiveness of children learning a language through apps without a proficient language teacher.
-A total of 35 apps, consisting of seven unique apps for each of the five languages, Arabic, Chinese, Indonesian, French and Japanese, were developed.
+The Government provided $9.8 million to trial ELLA in 41 preschool services in 2015 to determine the effectiveness of children learning a language through apps without a proficient language teacher.
+A total of 35 apps, consisting of seven unique apps for each of the five languages, Arabic, Chinese (Mandarin), Indonesian, French and Japanese, were developed.

 What is Early Learning Languages Australia (ELLA)?

-ELLA is a child-centred program specifically aimed at children in the year before school.
-It includes a suite of materials, including apps for educators and families, resource material and educator support networks, developed through the ELLA trial to support the effective delivery of early language learning in preschool services.
+The ELLA program includes a suite of materials, including apps for educators and families, resource material and educator support networks, developed through the ELLA trial to support the effective delivery of early language learning in preschool services.

-The apps have been designed to consider the needs, interests and capabilities of four-year-olds to five-year olds.
+The apps have been designed to consider the needs, interests and capabilities of children in preschool.
 The apps provide opportunities for children to learn through interaction with a rich variety of experiences.
 The apps encourage collaboration, between peers and with educators as co-learners.

 The language activities in each of the apps are aligned to the learning outcomes in the Early Years Learning Framework (EYLF), a key component of the Australian Government’s National Quality Framework for early childhood education and care.
 A copy of the EYLF can be found on the Department of Education and Training website.